 Why are they scrubbed?
 So you can embarrass me if you disagree?

 I saw and heard it.
+[Now you have too, unless it’s been scrubbed again.]
 Are you calling me a liar?
 If so, why?
 To protect someone you like and don’t even know?
 Protect them from what?

 Why can’t I analyze these jokes as I would any other?
 Is it because they’re referencing something secret and unspeakable?
 Tell me, please, so I can sleep again; how was that material funny, and why is it being hidden from me now?